 Hand Ranking Questions

-Answer first: use the standard five-card poker hand ladder, then check variant rules for kickers, split pots and required hole-card usage.
+Use the standard five-card ladder, then check variant rules for exceptions.

 Which hand wins in poker?